xchxn/teamMissile/README.md

-If you have a new idea, please update the Project Concept.txt
+For more information, see: Project Concept.txt